WPTravelteam/wp-travel/readme.txt

 == Changelog ==

 = 4.1.4 =
-Release Date: 3rd September, 2020
+Release Date: 31st August, 2020

 Fixes:
 * Price per group is treated as price per person in case of trip duration with price per group.